220328-Java-Full-Stack-AWS/Curriculum-Notes/notes/Week2-Ethan/Day1Notes.md

 It allows us to simply loop through all of the content of an array, or other data structure

 We do not need to include any of the looping variables like a normal for loop

+# Java Modifiers

+Modifiers are keywords that modify the functionality of our java classes, methods, or class members
+- Two types of modifiers are access and non-access

+## Access Modifiers are keywords that define the ability of other classes to access the give entity

+We have four available access modifiers in Java
+- public : available anywhere
+- protected : available within the same package and subclasses
+- default (has no keyword): available within the same package only
+- private : available only within the class

+## Non-access modifiers modify the functionality of our java code, but the not availability
+- There are technically 7 non-access modifers, but we will typically only use 4

+`static` denote a class member has class/static scope
+- if a variable or method is denoted with static scope that means that it belongs to the class
+- The method can only access other static class members
+- The variable will be the same across all of the object instances of this class
+- We can also access static variables and methods directly through the class
+    - `MyClass.staticVariable` or `MyClass.staticMethod()`

+`final` denotes whatever it is applied to is unchangeble
+- when applied to a variable, you cannot reassign it once set
+    - `public final String name = "Ethan";` this is a nono => `name = "Bob"`
+- when applied to a class, you cannot extend that class
+- when applied to a method, you cannot override that method

+`abstract` keyword means two things depending on what is is applied to
+- when it is applied to a class, the class can no longer be directly instantiated, you must now inherit it
+- when applied to a method, the method must not have an implementation, it must be overriden in a child class
+    - You are only allowed to create abstract methods in Abstract classes and interfaces

+`transient` marks a variable as non-serializable
+- If you were to write the object to a file, that field marked as transient would be ignored

+# Variables Scopes

+In the java programming language we have 4 different variable scopes

+Each scope defines where the variable is accessible, and how long it is avaiable

+The four scopes include:

+Instance Scope: belong to the object itself
+- Each individual object instantiated from the class will have its own value for that variable

+Static Scope/Class Scope: the variable belongs to the class itself
+- The variable will store the same value across all objects of that class
+- If you change the value in one instance, it will change in all instances of that class

+Method Scope: these are variables that are created inside of method blocks
+- Once the method is done executing, the variable no longer exists
+- You can't access the variable outside of the method block

+Block Scope: these are variable that are created inside of specific blocks of code
+- Typically going to be loops, if statements, switch...
+- Once again, after the loop, or if statement, or whatever is finished running, the variable is no longer available
+- You can't access the variable outside of the block of code